materialsproject/fireworks/docs/index.rst

 FireWorks is a free, open-source code for defining, managing, and executing scientific workflows.
 It can be used to automate calculations over arbitrary computing resources, including those that have a queueing system.

-Some features that distinguish FireWorks are the capability to program dynamic workflows and built-in tools for running high-throughput computations at large computing centers.
+Some features that distinguish FireWorks are dynamic workflows, failure-detection routines, and built-in tools and execution modes for running high-throughput computations at large computing centers.

 .. raw::</div>